maxboeck/eleventastic/README.md

-# Eleventy Kit
+# Eleventastic

-A new eleventy project.
+A boilerplate for eleventy websites